risingfast/ancestry/readme.md

     28-Aug-2021 create web application for ancestry at www.risingfast.com
 #### Enhancements: (0)
-    send or show reminders of upcoming birthdays and events via email
+    send or show reminders of upcoming birthdays and events via email synchronize the tree with the parent links in the datbase